Betty Ruth Owens Anderson

 Ms. Anderson, age 76, formerly of Lebanon, passed away Nov.
 1, 2017 in Austell, Georgia.

-Survivors include her children, Felicia Bonner, Melody Fleetwood, Valarie Anderson, Jerry (Catherine) Anderson Jr.; siblings, Mary Earlene (Glover) Randall, Alvis Owens Jr., James Henry Owens, Viola Owens Barber, Howard Owens; and many other relatives and friends.
+Survivors include her husband, Jerry Anderson; children, Felicia Bonner, Melody Fleetwood, Valarie Anderson, Jerry (Catherine) Anderson Jr.; siblings, Mary Earlene (Glover) Randall, Alvis Owens Jr., James Henry Owens, Viola Owens Barber, Howard Owens; and many other relatives and friends.

 J.C.
 Hellum Funeral Home is in charge of local arrangements, 615-444-4558.